Bikatr7/BlueStar/README.md

 1. **Out of Memory**:
    - Close other applications
-   - Ensure at least 16GB RAM available
+   - Ensure at least 8GB RAM available
-   - Check no other large models are running
+   - Check no other large processes are running

 2. **Slow Responses**:
-   - First response is always slower due to model loading
+   - First response is slower due to model loading
    - Check CPU usage
    - Verify no other intensive processes running

 3. **Installation Issues**:
-   - Verify Hugging Face token is correct
-   - Ensure all dependencies are installed
+   - Ensure Python 3.10+ is installed
    - Check disk space availability
+   - Verify all dependencies are installed

 ## License